Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/web-jetty-processing-unit-container.markdown

 </property>
 ```

-Web.xml file should include security-constraint, login-config and roles.
+The `web.xml` file should include security-constraint, login-config and roles.

 ### Custom JAAS Security Example

-Attached [example](/download_files/webapp-jaas.zip) shows a web processing unit configured to use `JAASLoginService` and a custom Login Module.
-Authentication request is passed to the login module and behavior of this can be customized to application specific needs.
-In this simplistic example any request with a password of "password" goes thru successfully.
+The attached [example](/download_files/webapp-jaas.zip) shows a web processing unit configured to use `JAASLoginService` and a custom login module.
+Authentication requests are passed to the login module, whose behavior can be customized to suit the specific needs of the web application.
+In this simplistic example, any request with a password of "password" goes through successfully.

-Jetty configuration should include SecurityHandler configuration (`JAASLoginService`) which will be something like below,
+Jetty configuration should include SecurityHandler configuration (`JAASLoginService`), as shown in the following example:

 ```xml